pantheon-systems/documentation/source/content/guides/launch/05-advanced-curls.md

 <dt>Etag, Expires, last-modified:</dt>

-<dd>This shows more information about the cache control mechanism, primarily for browser side.</dd>
+<dd>This shows more information about the cache control mechanism, primarily for the browser side.</dd>

 <dt>Surrogate-key-raw:</dt>

-<dd>This is the cache key that Fastly is using to cache the content if it’s different from just the URL path.
-If you’re using Pantheon’s Advanced Page Cache module/plugin, you’ll see values here, such as the Posts or Nodes that are included in a page, so that modifying those can easily clear the cache for any URLs that include those items.</dd>
+<dd>This is the cache key that Fastly uses to cache the content if it’s different from the URL path.
+If you’re using Pantheon’s Advanced Page Cache module/plugin, you’ll see values here, such as the Posts or Nodes that are included in a page.
+Modifying such values can easily clear the cache for any URLs that include those items.</dd>

 <dt>X-served-by:</dt>